Hidden Figures (score): Reception

-Filmtracks.com wrote "While the character of the score remains cohesive outside of this celebration motif, the themes, oddly enough, are only faintly coherent, and they make no obvious connections to the songs.
+Filmtracks.com wrote: "While the character of the score remains cohesive outside of this celebration motif, the themes, oddly enough, are only faintly coherent, and they make no obvious connections to the songs.
 The various motifs seem to waft through the score seemingly without tightly associating with particular characters.
 Thus, you have a combined compositional effort involving Zimmer that continues to cause some issues with narrative continuity, but Hidden Figures manages to overcome these issues with its tightly knit cultural personality" and concluded "a delightfully competent handling of the subject despite its sometimes wandering motific assignments".
-Marvelous Geeks Media had stated the score as "incredibly refreshing and beautiful" and further wrote "The harmonies in the background of certain tracks add a sense of serenity that’s hard to miss when listening to the album, and once you’re one track in, it’s nearly impossible to stop listening until you’ve finished the entire album."
+Marvelous Geeks Media described the score as "incredibly refreshing and beautiful" and further wrote: "The harmonies in the background of certain tracks add a sense of serenity that's hard to miss when listening to the album, and once you're one track in, it's nearly impossible to stop listening until you've finished the entire album."